hardwarehacklab/hardwarehacklab.github.io/app/_projects/range-3.md

 The LEDs, also referred to as “pixels,” are arranged in a grid 150 wide by 50 tall.
 They are represented in code as one long line of LEDs snaking its way back and forth across the canvas, left to right, starting from the topmost LED on the left.

 A “sketch” consists of instructions (in C++) denoting the color of each LED in the array.
-A microcontroller processes these instructions around 60 times per second, so one can make animated patterns of movement with the pixels.
+A microcontroller processes these instructions around 60 times per second, so would-be hackers can make animated patterns of movement with the pixels.
 Since each of the LEDs is individually addressable and full-color, the possibilities for these sketches are endless.

 <figure class="video ratio-105">